bethmrobertson/bethmrobertson.github.io/New_House_Electricity_Project.md

 **Background**
 This is the first summer that we have owned this property so we have no historic data to compare with.
 What we did have were a lot of questions about possible factors at play here, other than the temperature.
 Some of these questions were:
-<br>- Does electricity cost more in western Elgin, IL than in Houston, TX?
+<br>  - Does electricity cost more in western Elgin, IL than in Houston, TX?
-<br>- What effect did using the window a/c units in the house have on the total usage?
+<br>  - What effect did using the window a/c units in the house have on the total usage?
 We used the window units when human guests stayed upstairs.
-<br>- Did having boarding dogs affect the amount of electricity used?
+<br>  - Did having boarding dogs affect the amount of electricity used?
 The doggie guest house also uses a window a/c unit.
-<br>- What effect does the age of the system have on our usage and costs?
+<br>  - What effect does the age of the system have on our usage and costs?<br>
 <br>One bonus: we installed a weather station on the property when we were there at the end of August.
 So from August 25 forward, we have exact temperature data for our location.
 <br>